luiswirth/bsc-thesis/src/matter.typ

 }
 ```

-By construction Stokes' Theorem is fullfiled, which is crucial to many applications.
+By construction Stokes' Theorem is fulfilled, which is crucial to many applications.

 The exterior derivative is closed in the space of Whitney forms, because of the de Rham complex.